 When it comes down to it, all physicians, whether male or female, need educated nurses on hand at any given time so there isn’t just an assumption that you can treat anyone without knowledge from someone else.”

 Leadership is a demanding profession that requires many skills.
 It can be rewarding, but it also has its challenges.
-We encourage all nurses who are thinking of taking this step to take this time now to educate themselves with this helpful article if they want the best chance of succeeding in their new role.
+We encourage all nurses who are thinking of taking this step to take this time now to educate themselves with this helpful article and these professional development tips and ideas, if they want the best chance of succeeding in their new role.

 - What defines a Nurse Manager or Nurse Leader